BogdanPurdea/ProjectsManagerApp/README.md

+NOTE: ARCHIVED REPO
 # Project Management ASP.NET Core and Angular Application

 ## Overview
-This application is a project management system built with ASP.NET Core and Angular.
+This application is a personal project management system built with ASP.NET Core and Angular.
 It supports basic CRUD operations for managing projects, and features user and admin account capabilities.
 It uses ASP.NET Core Identity for authentication, JWT Authentication tokens for security, and Entity Framework for data persistence.

 ## Features